Kelly Workman, PsyD

 About Kelly Workman

-Dr. Workman specializes in providing compassionate and science-driven treatments to adolescents, adults, and families.
+Dr. Workman provides compassionate and science-driven treatments to adolescents, adults, and families.
 She treats a range of internalizing and externalizing difficulties, including Borderline Personality Disorder, suicidal and non-suicidal self-injurious behaviors, trauma, interpersonal difficulties, anxiety disorders, mood disorders, and addiction.
 Additionally, Dr. Workman has expertise in providing behavior management training to parents and caregivers as well as consulting with residential treatment centers, group homes, and elementary, middle, and high schools.

 Dr. Workman has advanced expertise in Dialectical Behavior Therapy (DBT), including the Dialectical Behavior Therapy – Prolonged Exposure (DBT-PE) protocol and Dialectical Behavior Therapy – Accepting the Challenges of Exiting the System (DBT-ACES).
 She also specializes in a variety of other evidence-based treatments including Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Analysis System of Psychotherapy (CBASP, a treatment for chronic depression), Prolonged Exposure (PE), Cognitive Processing Therapy (CPT), Exposure and Response Prevention (EPR), Habit Reversal Training (HRT), and Cognitive Behavior Therapy (CBT).